-Discovery Club invites kids ages 5-8 to connect with Jewish values and culture through skill-building activities that nurture each child’s specific interests.
+Jewish Learning Adventures for Kids!
+Discovery Club engages kids ages 5-8 with interactive workshops that fuse their interests with Jewish content.
+With topics ranging from cooking to chess and drumming to farming, children are able to connect with Jewish values and culture through skill-building activities that nurture their specific interests.

 This class has provided more dinner conversation than any other of [our son’s] activities.
 We could not be happier with Discovery Club.

 Explore Our Workshops & Programs

 Discovery After School Club

 Discovery Club provides after school programs on Tuesdays and/or Thursdays with choices ranging from sports and swimming to farming and technology to crafting and cooking for kids in grades K-2, as well as community services projects, holiday learning and much more.

 Discovery Club workshops are fun for grownups too!
 Get involved and join your kids for Jewish learning adventures in cooking, drumming, chess, nature, and more.
 Check back for even more weekend workshops coming this fall in Newton, Metro North, and JP/Roslindale.

 Our experiential learning model is rooted in four focus areas: